National Did NOT Take Away Your Lodge Number

 As each new lodge is formed it remains to be seen which number they choose, if at all!
 Some new lodges are officially choosing their council's number.
 Now, this is hardly new, but my fear is that once a lodge insists on adopting a council number that is already in use by another lodge, this could push the concept of perhaps all lodges should be renumbered according to their council's number.

 In fact, Mandan Lodge #372-- for a couple of years-- was using 194 as their lodge number, as shown on their website and at least one flap, a 2012 NOAC issue.
 One should wonder what Orca Lodge #194 thinks about another lodge co-opting their number.
 I myself even tried to email both lodges, but of course I only got bounce-backs.

 According to Jeff Ansley, for a couple of years Tisquantum Lodge 164 was using their council's number (249) on their flaps before switching back.
 He also said that Spe-Le-Yai 249 in California was not pleased.

-In doing so, National created a huge and unnecessary mess, and in my opinion is yet another part of a trend to water down individual lodge histories, as well as the traditions of the Order-- all in the name of conformity.
-As arrowmen, we all took an oath to "observe and preserve" at least some of these traditions.
+In doing so, in my opinion National created a huge and unnecessary mess, and should have done more to have stressed that going by council number was only an internal filing method, instead of also removing them from lodge charters.
+Again, in my opinion this is yet another part of a trend to water down individual lodge histories, as well as the traditions of the Order-- all in the name of conformity.
+As arrowmen, we all took an oath to "observe and preserve" our traditions.

 One Lodge per Council